 Happy Holidays from the Mahoney Family!
-This year I really focused on using and consuming less this holiday season.
-Today I am sharing 6 ways to create less waste during the holidays.
+This year I really focused on creative ways to reduce holiday waste in our home.
 These simple changes also cut down on our spending without sacrificing the beautiful seasonal decor we all love.

 1 | Skip Nametags

 Choose one style of wrapping paper for each child and skip name tags.
 When they wake up on Christmas morning they will know which gifts are theirs based on the wrapping paper.
 Ditching the name tags means one less item purchased and one less item going into the garbage.

 Try using craft paper to wrap some of your gifts.
 Wrapping paper with metallics or any foil cannot be recycled.
 Craft paper can be decorated beautifully and is more sustainable.
 Add pizazz to your presents with sustainable elements that can be composted like butcher’s twine, tree trimmings, and dried oranges.